Scalability Considerations for Impala

 Because the extra I/O can impose significant performance overhead on these types of queries, try to avoid this situation by using the following steps:

 Detect how often queries spill to disk, and how much temporary data is written.
-Refer to the following
+Refer

 The output of the